jacksinn/backdrop-wolframAlpha/README.md

-Wolfram Alpha
+Wolfram Alpha Search
 ======================
-wolframAlpha is a simple module used to generate embedded WolframAlpha search blocks which may then be accessed and placed via the blocks page (or preferred method)
+Wolfram Alpha Search is a simple module used to generate embedded WolframAlpha search blocks which may then be accessed and placed via the blocks page (or preferred method)

 Installation